tomkennedy513/binary-buildpack/README.md

 ### Updating binary dependency
 1. In `buildpack.toml`, update the `metadata.dependencies` entry to contain the info for the binary you would like to pull in.
 If type is a tar.gz, you can add `strip-components=` if needed.

+## Testing with the sample app
+1. package the buildpack with `./scripts/package.sh --image binary-buildpack --version 0.0.1`
+2. run `pack build sample-app -e BP_GO_TARGETS="./cmd/sample-app" --trust-builder --buildpack binary-buildpack --buildpack paketo-buildpacks/go`
+3. run the sample app with `docker run -it sample-app <ARGS>` where `ARGS` is any args to pass to the binary that was packed into the app
+   1. This is to test that the binary is actually accessible on the path from your app